toss/es-toolkit/docs/reference/compat/util/toSafeInteger.md

 When imported from `es-toolkit/compat`, it behaves exactly like lodash and provides the same functionalities, as detailed [here](../../../compatibility.md).
 :::

-This function first converts `value` to a safe integer.
+Converts `value` to a safe integer.

+A safe integer is an integer that can be exactly represented as a double precision number, and no other integer rounds to it under any IEEE-754 rounding mode.

 If the value is infinite, it is converted to the maximum or minimum safe integer.
 Any decimal points are removed by truncating the value.

 ## Signature